aishwaryan14/FlaskApp-HandwrittenDigitClassifier/README.md

 # FlaskApp-HandwrittenDigitClassifier
-This repository contains a simple flask application build to classify handwritten digits.
+This repository contains a simple flask application built to classify handwritten digits.